cachethq/core/TRADEMARKS.md

 If you want to report misuse of a Cachet trademark, please email [hello@cachethq.io](mailto:hello@cachethq.io).

-Last updated: October 30 2024
+Last updated: November 25 2024

 These guidelines are based on the Model Trademark Guidelines, available at http://www.modeltrademarkguidelines.org., used under a Creative Commons Attribution 3.0 Unported license: https://creativecommons.org/licenses/by/3.0/deed.en_US